Statement of Faith Emmanuel Baptist Church

 Discipleship: Once a person comes to the Savior, God has given us the responsibility to help them grow as believers.

-We need to take the responsibility as lead by the Holy Spirit to guide new converts in the learning process, but it does not end there we are to learn Scriptures and application of those Scriptures throughout our lives and help and encourage others to do
+We need to take the responsibility as lead by the Holy Spirit to guide new converts in the learning process, but it does not end there we are to learn Scriptures and application of those Scriptures throughout our lives and help and encourage others to do the same.

 Ministry: Meeting other’s needs in the Name of Jesus.